nschlia/ffmpegfs/README.md

 Transcoding is done in an extra thread, so if other processes should access the same file they will share the same transcoded data, saving CPU time.
-If all processes the file before its end, transconding will continue for some time.
+If all processes close the file before its end, transconding will continue for some time.
 If the file is accessed again before timeout, transcoding will go on, if not it stops and the chunk created so far discarded to save disk space.